survivejs/audio-katas/katas/kata-04.md

-# Kata 4 - Sampling
+# Kata 4 - Audio sampling

-The purpose of this kata is ...
+The purpose of this kata is to understand the concept of [sampling](https://en.wikipedia.org/wiki/Sampling_(signal_processing)) and why it matters for audio processing.

 ## Learning aims

-TODO:

-* foo
+The minimal target of this kata is to get acquainted with the concept of sampling:

-* bar
+* Loading a sample
+* Setting up multiple sampled instruments
+* Understanding the basic theory behind sampling

 ## Task

 Complete the following:

 1. Set up a window where to load custom, sampled instruments
 2. Define several custom instruments using samples.
-Piano and different types of drums are good examples.
+Piano and different types of drums (see [@teropa/drumkit](https://www.npmjs.com/package/@teropa/drumkit)) are good examples.
 You could also try to introduce [Amen break](https://en.wikipedia.org/wiki/Amen_break).
 3. Optional - Add an audio visualizer window to show the current waveform
+4. Optional - Figure out where the standard 44100 Hz sampling frequency comes from and what the implications of this limit for signal processing

 ## Reference